 However, the after-repair value requirement is likely to be lower than what it was in the past.
 I see some lenders still advertising a maximum loan-to-completed value of 75%, but this number is really dependent on whatever qualifies for permanent financing.
 It’s not possible to determine this number until the lender does a full analysis of the deal.
 They need to review the rent roll, expenses, market rents and much more.

 In January 2023, I visited I Fund Cities‘ office in Philadelphia and learned they are still funding ground-up construction loans for multifamily properties in many markets throughout the country.

 Private Lending Interest Rates for Multifamily Properties in 2023

 As of February 2023, the interest rates for most multifamily bridge loans are in the range of 9% to 11%.
 You may find a handful of lenders in California that can go lower.
 For example, one lender in our network, Diversified Mortgage Co., is currently lending the high 7’s for multifamily properties in California, and they offer a 2-year or 4-year loan term.
 Most bridge loans max out at 2 years, but a few lenders in our network are fine with longer terms.

 One private lender in our network, IceCap Group, recently launched a DSCR loan program just for multifamily deals.
 The loan terms are either 3 years or 5 years, and the interest rates are currently in the 7% to 8% range for most deals.
 This program is offered in most states throughout the country, but the maximum loan amount is $5,000,000.

 Obviously, Private lending Interest rates may increase throughout this year if the federal funds rate goes up.
-We’ll continue to publish new guides and videos updated every quarter as the market changes.
+I’ll continue to publish new guides and videos updated every quarter as the market changes.